bwick04/cypress-exercise/README.md

 ## Running tests in docker container

 1. Make sure you have docker installed on your machine and running.
 2. Run the `start.sh` script to create the docker image from the dockerfile.
 This will run the container in interactive mode with the specified cypress image in the dockerfile.
-From here you can run commands to run the tests in the container itself.
+From here, you can run different commands to run tests in the container itself.

 ```
 bash start.sh